pdottroendle/prog272-troendle-2016/SolarVoyager/README.md

 # mongod
 also create chmod 777 /data/db/ empty folders in the root

-note: this is what is used a lot: define(function() {
+this is what is used a lot:
+ define(function() {
  	return {};
  })

- note: tests will be updated!!
+tests will be updated!!
  cp -r ~/Git/JsObjects/Utilities/Templates/UnitTest/SolarVoyager/* .